Pranav1703/File-Stash/README.md

 node dist/src/server.js
 ```

-Create an account at http://localhost:5173/signup, then u can start using the
+Create an account at http://localhost:5173/signup.Then start using the app.